 Aside from street-side dance parties, Kingston has so much to offer.
 When visiting the cultural capital, stop by the popular Bob Marley Museum, the National Gallery of Jamaica and the old Spanish Town.
 Classic Caribbean charm with a twist ensures any winter getaway to Jamaica will leave you feeling irie.

 The Galapagos Islands are unlike anywhere else in the world.
 Their isolation means that they’re home to a huge number of species, like marine iguanas and flightless cormorants, that you can’t see anywhere else.
-Only 25,000 people live here, and tourism is highly regulated, so the islands truly belongs to the animals.
+Only 25,000 people live here, and tourism is highly regulated, so the islands truly belong to the animals.

 There’s great snorkeling everywhere, but if you’re feeling daring, take a day trip from San Cristobal out to Kicker Rock to swim through an eroded volcanic cone.
 The narrow channel is the perfect habitat for marine life, so as you snorkel between the rocks, you’ll see sea turtles, rays and Galapagos sharks swimming up from the deep.
 Visit from December to May when the water is warmest.